vuestorefront/vue-storefront/packages/core/docs/advanced/server-middleware.md

 ## Separating middleware from Nuxt

 By default, Vue Storefront middleware is running within the Nuxt.js process.
-Sometimes there is a need to disconnect it from the app, and run it as a separate instance, and independent process.
+Sometimes there is a need to disconnect it from the app and run it as a separate and independent instance (process).

 Since is the real express.js application, you can do this, by creating file: